FertilityCare Center of Omaha

 This center provides professional services to meet the individual needs of our clients.
 Some couples seek our services to learn the CREIGHTON MODEL FertilityCare™ System in order to achieve pregnancy while others want to learn the system in order to avoid pregnancy.
 Women often learn the system in order to chart their menstrual cycles for diagnosis and treatment of gynecologic disorders.

 After learning to chart according to the CREIGHTON MODEL FertilityCare™ System, the new women's reproductive health science, NaProTECHNOLOGY, can be applied to correct many health problems experienced by women.

 Learning the system consists of attending an Introductory Session and individualized follow-up sessions.
 Scheduled Introductory Sessions are held two or three times a month on Thursday evenings.
-To accommodate schedules, other sessions can be arranged on an individual basis.
 To schedule an appointment to attend an Introductory Session, contact the FertilityCare™ Center of Omaha at (402) 392-0842, Monday through Friday from 9:00 a.m. to 3:00 p.m.
 Individual follow-ups are scheduled based on time needs of clients.
 Teachers are available daytime hours and select evening hours.
 To adequately and confidently learn the system, the recommended follow-up schedule is five follow-ups during the first three months and three follow-ups over the next nine months.
 Fees for the program are as follows:

 $35.00 for the Introductory Session